Air Fryer Crab Cakes

 🍲 Ingredients

-Artichokes: I love artichokes and they are great in salads, pasta, dips, and so much more.
-In these cakes, they combine with the hearts of palm to add to the texture.
+Artichokes: I love artichokes, which are great in salads, pasta, dips, and so much more.
+These cakes combine with the hearts of palm to add to the texture.
 Artichokes are also low in fat and rich in vitamins, minerals, fiber, and antioxidants.

-Chickpeas: Another great source of protein, chickpeas add nutrients as well to this recipe.
-They are great for your digestion and have iron, folate, fiber, and more.
+Chickpeas: Chickpeas are another great source of protein; they add nutrients to this recipe as well.
+They are great for digestion and contain iron, folate, fiber, and more.

-👩🍳 How to Make Air Fryer Crab Cakes
+👩🍳 How to Make These Vegan Air Fryer Crab Cakes

 Ingredients in food processor for vegan crab cakes